Now more than ever, we are depending on technology and productivity tools to allow us to operate as effectively as possible.

 - Organization Name: A unique organisation name that is going to be part of your AWS WorkSpaces URL.

 - Directory DNS name: This is going to be your DNS server address

 4. Administrator Username and Password: AD Admin credential

 5. Select your VPC and choose your subnets to implement the Directory Services.

-Once your directory status changed to created it’s ready to associate your WorkSpaces with it.
+Once your directory status is changed to created it’s ready to associate your WorkSpaces with it.

-For VPCs that are using Internet Gateway and you would like to publish application via AWS marketplace into your WorkSpaces, follow the next steps:
+For VPCs that are using Internet Gateway and if you would like to publish applications via AWS marketplace into your WorkSpaces, follow the next steps: